selinyuksel/selinyuksel/README.md

 multiplication and concatination), changes in number of rows and columns, cell referencing, and saving.
 </li>
 <li>
-The project was extended to become a Workbook containing multiple Spreadhseets that can communicate with each other.
+The project was a group project and was extended to become a Workbook containing multiple Spreadhseets that can communicate with each other.
 </li>
 </ul>